Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 A curious feature of these results is that, for Experiments 4 and 6, the posterior distribution is uniform.
-We note that the mean direction is irrelevant in this case, but we include it anyway because it is informative about the mean direction in \cref{AFIG:KAPPA-456} (\cpageref{AFIG:KAPPA-456}).
+We note that the mean direction is irrelevant in this case, but we include it anyway because knowledge of it is necessary to interpret \cref{AFIG:KAPPA-456}.
 This uniformity of the posterior distribution is apparently driven by how empirical welfare risk increases alongside $\kappa$ in \cref{AFIG:KAPPA-456}.
 A possible explanation for this feature is that this data generating process is indeed hard.
 We suggest that the narrow gap between the baseline average outcomes of the experimental and control groups makes treating everyone versus treating no-one equally appealing (or unappealing).
-For instance, contrasting \cref{AFIG:DETERMINISTICRULES} (\cpageref{AFIG:DETERMINISTICRULES}) with its analogue in the main text (for the raw data), we see that the difference in empirical welfare risk between the \textit{treat everyone rules} and \textit{treat no-one rules} that occupy the southern and northern regions of the heatmaps, respectively, narrows.
+For instance, contrasting \cref{AFIG:DETERMINISTICRULES} with its analogue in the main text (for the raw data), we see that the difference in empirical welfare risk between the \textit{treat everyone rules} and \textit{treat no-one rules} that occupy the southern and northern regions of the heatmaps, respectively, narrows.
 A similar effect happens here.
-Given the fact that the density contours of the von Mises-Fisher distribution are concentric, there is then no natural region of the sphere to locate in order to minimise empirical welfare risk unless the concentration is particularly high and the posterior distribution allocates substantial probability mass to an extremely localised area on the frontier between the collections of \textit{treat everyone rules} and \textit{treat no-one rules}.
-Such a high value of the concentration parameter is penalised by the Kullback-Leibler divergence, and so uniformity cannot be improved upon.
+Given the fact that the density contours of the von Mises-Fisher distribution are concentric, there is then no natural region of the sphere to locate in order to minimise empirical welfare risk unless $\kappa$ is particularly large and the posterior distribution allocates substantial probability mass to an extremely localised area on the frontier between the collections of \textit{treat everyone rules} and \textit{treat no-one rules}.
+High concentration is heavily penalised by the Kullback-Leibler divergence though, and so uniformity cannot be improved upon.
 The fact that a different pattern is observed for Experiment 5 is compatible with this argument, and could be achieved if the high variance of post-programme earnings makes a few observations in the sample pivotal (recall that the weight attached to each observation is proportional to post-programme earnings; inflating the variance of post-programme earnings can lead to greater concentration of weight on a few observations, since extreme outliers are more likely).